hamesferiel-web/CProject/README.md

 ## Features

-1. **Explore the Forest** – Encounter wolves, find treasures, discover potions, or face mini-bosses.
+1. **Explore the Forest**: Encounter wolves, find treasures, discover potions, or face mini bosses.
-2. **Farm Gold** – Gather gold to buy potions and prepare for battles.
+2. **Farm Gold**: Gather gold to buy potions and prepare for battles.
-3. **Visit Village** – Buy potions or talk to villagers for hints.
+3. **Visit Village**: Buy potions or talk to villagers for hints.
-4. **Rest at Camp** – Restore health.
+4. **Rest at Camp**: Restore health.
-5. **Inventory Check** – See current health, gold, and potion count.
+5. **Inventory Check**: See current health, gold, and potion count.
-6. **Mini-Boss Battles** – Fight Goblin Bosses using sword, magic, or potions.
+6. **Mini Boss Battles**: Fight Goblin Bosses using sword, magic, or potions.

 ---